-Types of Graduate Admission: After evaluation of an applicant's credentials, the applicant will be notified by letter that (1) admission has been granted under one of the categories listed below, (2) admission has been denied, or (3) a decision has been deferred for reasons listed in the notice.
-An admission letter will be issued by the Aquaculture Graduate Student Coordinator and the Division of Mathematics and Sciences stating the conditions of admission and the period of validity of the admission.
-An applicant who has not received an admission, denial, or deferment notice one month prior to the beginning of the final regular registration period should contact the Aquaculture Graduate Student Coordinator for clarification.
+Types of Graduate Admission: After evaluation of an applicant's credentials, the applicant will be notified by letter that (1) admission has been granted under one of the categories listed below.
+(2) admission has been denied, or (3) a decision has been deferred for reasons listed in the notice.
+An admission letter will be issued by the Director of Graduate Studies stating the conditions of admission and the period of validity of the admission.
+An applicant who has not received an admission, denial, or deferment notice one month prior to the beginning of the final regular registration period should contact the Director of Graduate Studies for clarification.
 Attendance in the Master of Science in Aquaculture/Aquatic Science Program at Kentucky State University is not a right; it is a privilege which the University can withdraw as deemed necessary in order to safeguard the University's standards.